antmicro/sdi-mipi-bridge-hw/README.rst

 The board is powered with 3.3V DC through the 50-pin FFC host connector.
 It is recommended to provide at least 1A of power supply.

-The PCB includes 12 configuration DIP switches to pre-set the initial mode of operation.
-Typical switch configuration for a 10-bit multiplexed 3G DDR FORMAT is:

-*  20BIT/10BIT - LOW
-*  RATE_SEL0  - LOW
-*  RATE_SEL1  -  HIGH
-*  SMPTE_BYPASS   -  HIGH
-*  DVB-ASI  -  LOW

-Please refer to the `GS2971A datasheet <https://semtech.my.salesforce.com/sfc/p/#E0000000JelG/a/44000000MD3i/kpmMkrmUWgHlbCOwdLzVohMm1SDPoVH85guEGK.KXTc>`_ for more configuration options.

 Supported platforms
 ===================